defsax/fly-fi/draft-README .md

 ### Start Back-End

-- open two terminals for backend, both running vagrant.
+- open two terminals for backend
-- Note: VagrantVM has psql installed; if you are not using vagrant to run the backend, you will need to have postgresSQL running on your machine.
+- Note: VagrantVM has psql installed; if you are not using vagrant to run the backend, you will need to have postgreSQL running on your machine.

 #Terminal 1

 ```
-vagrant up
-vagrant ssh
 cd backend
 bin/rails s -b 0.0.0.0 -p 3001
 ```